ty2k/js-algorithms/README.md

 A collection of JavaScript algorithm solutions.
 Use with Node's `require()` syntax.
 Tests are available in the `./test/` folder.

+## Array: election winners - array-election-winners.js

+Given an array of vote counts for election candidates, and a total number of outstanding uncounted votes, returns the number of potential election winners.
+From [CodeFights Arcade 46](https://app.codesignal.com/arcade).

 ## Array: filter numbers - array-filter-numbers.js

 Given an array of mixed types, returns a new array with only numbers.